o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-cloth/actors.md

 To use **Cloth**, you must enable the **NVIDIA Cloth** gem\.
 For more information, see the [NVIDIA Cloth gem](/docs/user-guide/features/interactivity/physics/nvidia-cloth/_index.md) documentation\.

-You can create cloth assets for entities with **Actor** components in the content creation application of your choice and import them into Lumberyard from an `.fbx` file\.
+You can create cloth assets for entities with **Actor** components in the content creation application of your choice and import them into O3DE from an `.fbx` file\.
 The actor asset should have the following:

 **Actor mesh**
 One or more meshes that visually represent the actor, skinned to a skeleton, that will **not** be simulated as cloth\.